15 Things That Pose a Threat To Hedgehogs

 So, if you know that you live in an area where they could be present, slow down at night when they are more active.

-Man-made barriers such as walls can prevent access to certain areas of the hedgehogs’ territory, which means they have to look further to find food.
+Artificial barriers such as walls can prevent access to some regions of the hedgehogs’ territory, which means they have to look further to find food.

 Metal grills and wire fences are also dangerous because they can get stuck in them and get injured.